wiltodelta/homeassistant-sugartv-card/README.md

 1. Install HACS if you don't have it already
 2. Open HACS in Home Assistant
-3. Go to "Frontend" section
+3. Go to the "Frontend" section
-4. Click button with "+" icon
+4. Click the button with the "+" icon
 5. Search for "SugarTV Card"

 ## Example